petra1/a_quiz/README.md

 The app_theme.dart file should be used for the theme.

-Phase 6:
+Phase 5:
 Create the layout for the question screen using a Figma screenshot.

 Use the following image to design the question screen of the app.
 Use the file question_screen.dart for the question screen.

-Phase 7:
+Phase 6:
 Create the layout for the result screen using a Figma screenshot.

 Use the following image to design the result screen of the app.
 Use the file result_screen.dartfor the result screen.

-Phase 8:
+Phase 7:

 Now that all the layouts for the required screens have been created, it is time to check them.